 The Safety off and on the Streets division works to provide short-term shelter options for those experiencing homelessness, as well as services to support basic survival and service access for people living outside, helping to fill the gap between unsheltered homelessness and permanent housing.
+This division funds 2,913 units of shelter that will serve over 9,700 people in FY 2026.

 Safety on the streets encompasses various types of shelters, such as year-round 24/7 facilities, severe weather shelters, alternative shelters including "village-style" shelters, and daytime resource centers.
 Emergency shelters play a vital role in safeguarding the basic health and safety of individuals who are experiencing homelessness, with a particular focus on those with disabilities, veterans, women, survivors of domestic and sexual violence, youth, and older adults.